Healthdirect Free Australian health advice you can count on.

 • be informed clearly about services, treatment options and costs

-• be included in decisions
+• be included in making decisions about your health

 • have personal information kept private and confidential